 The state of Ohio also allocated resources late last year through the Small Business Relief Grant program as proposed by Governor DeWine's administration and approved through the quick action of the Controlling Board, putting \$125 million into the hands of many small business owners.
 House Bill 168 builds upon this program by providing an additional \$150 million of grants to those businesses that attempted to access the initial program but were unable to because of depleted funds.
-One suggestion for consideration is to review who is eligible under the provisions of House Bill 168.
 As the bill currently reads it is just those small businesses that applied for grants under the initial program by December 20, 2020.
-There may be businesses that elected to not apply but could certainly use the benefit of the grant program.
+We understand the intent is to get this money to those small businesses who indicated a need for financial resources by applying for the grant last year, and to do so as soon as possible.
+We fully support this goal.
+We also suggest there may be businesses that elected to not apply but could certainly use the benefit of such a grant program.
+We recommend the General Assembly look at continuing this program in fiscal year 2021 with the additional resources coming to Ohio from the latest federal stimulus bill to help these other small businesses.